Winter in Connecticut used to be brutal.

 Connecticut is home to some fantastic flea markets and farmers markets, some indoor, some not.

-Top places to shop for antiques, vintage items, and locally-crafted gifts include:
+Top places to shop for antiques, vintage items, and locally-crafted gifts include some of the best flea markets in Connecticut:

 But you can explore a full list of holiday and winter markets on the Connecticut state website.